totalspectrum/spin2cpp/doc/basic.md

 ### CHR$

-Not actually a reserved word, but a built-in function.
-Converts an ascii value to a string (so the reverse of ASC).
+A special built-in function which converts an ascii value to a string (so the reverse of ASC).
 For example:
 ```
 print chr$(65)
 ```